Don’t Jump (To Conclusions)

 The Corinthian believers were divided in their opinions of “Who’s On First!”
 They variously thought that either Peter or Apollos or Paul was the real number one spokesperson for Jesus.
 Some of them had become apostle “groupies.”
 Their judgmental and opinionated behavior was dividing the church into camps.
 Dividing the church is not good.

 I’m an analytical thinker.
 I tend to want to figure out why something happened, or what makes something work, or what the outcome will be.
-So I carry that over into observations of people, and tend to think I know whether they are right or wrong, or what motivates them, or what they intended by saying or doing something.
+So I carry that over into observations of people, and tend (though frequently in error) to think I know whether they are right or wrong, or what motivates them, or what they intended by saying or doing something.

 Jesus was really clear about the danger and consequences of judging others based on outward appearance.
-The New Testament writers picked up that theme, and were also very clear about judging others.
+The New Testament writers picked up that theme, and were also very clear about the dangers of judging others.

 I’m doing a little better on this.
 As I get older, I think I’m judging people less quickly and less critically.
 Maybe it’s maturity, or maybe it’s that I am realizing I’m getting closer to that day when Jesus will bring our deepest secrets to light and will reveal our private motives.
 I’m going to include one of my favorite poems here, because it expresses my heart on this: